Okdongsik

 Okdongsik is a New York City restaurant with a casual dress code and daily lunch and dinner hours.
 The most reliable planning details are direct: lunch runs from 11:30 AM to 2:30 PM every day, dinner runs from 5 PM to 9 PM Sunday through Wednesday, with later 10 PM closing times Thursday through Saturday.

-For diners deciding whether to include it in a New York City plan, the confirmed reason to keep Okdongsik on the shortlist is simple: it has been recognized by The New York Times Best Restaurants in New York City (2025).
-Beyond that, public-facing specifics such as named dishes, menu format, service style, price, seating details, or dietary accommodations are not verified here, so plan around the confirmed basics rather than assumptions.
+For diners deciding whether to include it in a New York City plan, the reason to keep Okdongsik on the shortlist is simple: it has been recognized by The New York Times Best Restaurants in New York City (2025).
+Beyond that, details such as specific dishes, menu format, service style, price, seating, or dietary accommodations should be confirmed directly.

 Plan for a New York City meal with clear planning details